amida-tech/blue-button/README.md

 ``` javascript
 var doc = bb.parse(data);
 ```
-`parse` method senses the type of the health data, parses and converts it into JSON.
-All types of health data is converted into a common model.
-Schema validate `doc` according to the data model
+[`parse`](#parse) method senses the type of the health data, parses and converts it into JSON.
+All types of health data is converted into a [common model](https://github.com/amida-tech/blue-button-model/blob/master/docs/model.md).
+Validate `doc` according to the [common model](https://github.com/amida-tech/blue-button-model/blob/master/docs/model.md) schema
 ``` javascript
 var valid = bb.validator.validateDocumentModel(doc);
 if (! valid) {